Mutual Transport Layer Security

 Using Multiple Certificates

-For Stibo Systems SaaS environments, one or more additional certificates can be configured using this method, for example, for certain integration, to use a custom client public key instead of the client public key provided by Stibo Systems.
+For Stibo Systems SaaS environments, one or more additional certificates can be configured using this method.
+For example, for certian integrations, instead of using the client public key provided by Stibo Systems, a custom client public key can be used.

 Note: A system restart is required when adding certificates or when changing property values in the sharedconfig.properties file.